Darshan2326/incubyte_SweetShop_frontend/README.md

 ### what i learn
-- i realy enjoy this assesment and i learn about the react now atleast i am capable to create basic react projec
+- i realy enjoy this assesment and i learn about the react now atleast i am capable to create basic react project.
-- i learn Vercel and Render deployement with Github and gain my CICD skill
+- i learn Vercel and Render deployement with Github and gain my CICD skill.
-- i learn the new errors that i didn't heread yet during the deployement
+- i learn the new errors that i didn't heread yet during the deployement.
+- i realise my abiloty and productivity by this assesment
+-